 Here is a Google Map which shows the general route of the San Antonio riverwalk, which you can also see on Google Maps here.

-We can also recommend looking at the official San Antonio river walk map, which you can see here.
+We can also recommend looking at the official San Antonio River Walk map, which you can see here.

 San Antonio River Walk Hotels